pynufft/pynufft/README.md

 Please find the example in test_2D().

-The forward transform (the foward() method) involves the following steps:
+The forward transform (the forward() method) involves the following steps:

 1. Scaling (the x2xx() method)

 2. FFT (the xx2k() method)

-3. Convert kspectrum from array to vector: (the k2vec() method)
+3. Convert spectrum from array to vector: (the k2vec() method)

 4. Interpolation (the vec2y() method)

-The adjoint transform (the bacward() method) involves the following steps:
+The adjoint transform (the backward() method) involves the following steps:

 1. Adjoint interpolation (the y2vec() method)